mithianme/donkey/README.md

 # DONKEY
-A non-malicious malware created for educational purposes.
+A non-malicious RAT used for educational purposes to help users protect their accounts.
+It has the ability to self-inject into all Discord clients and can extract all information and send via webhooks.